The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 - Trash / recycling

-This means Colorado’s utility costs are $50 less per month than the average in the country.
-There are multiple reasons for why these costs are lower.
+This means Colorado’s utility costs are $70 more per month than the average in the country.
+There are multiple reasons why these costs are higher and how you can lower them.

 Renewable energy sources